 This is a question I’ve asked quite often: how can I make my Kava stronger?

 First, let’s think about what makes Kava into something our bodies can be affected by.
 If you don’t know, Kava is traditionally extracted into water or coconut water.
 There are many variations on this.
-But it makes sense to understand that the active components of Kava is Kavalactone.
+But it makes sense to understand that the active component of Kava is Kavalactone.
 And, lactones dissolve in fats best and not water.